Olaniyi2959/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this is my reame file for 0x03-shell_variables_expansions
+my read me file for 103-water_and_stir